 42. The Industry Advisory Panel is composed of industry experts together with one ASA Council member.
-In exceptional circumstances the Panel can be asked to give an industry view on a recommendation before we give it to Council, either at our request or at the request of any party to the complaint; the Council will take account of the Panel's advice but it is non-binding in nature and the decision of Council is final.
+It guides and helps us and B/CAP to produce advice for the industry and interpret the Codes (both broadcast and non-broadcast) in individual cases and on general issues.
+It also provides a forum to reassess recommendations and advice given by us and B/CAP.
+The Panel can be asked to look at an issue by the parties to a complaint before the Council has ruled; the Council will take account of the Panel's opinions but the decision of the Council is final.
 The Panel Chairman can reject requests and will do so if it appears that the Panel is being used to hamper the effective running of the self-regulatory system.